RXT067/Research/headache.md

 ---

-Infection - Human body
+Dull pain and feeling of "beeing unwell" - Human body seems to increase a body temperature to deal with the infection.

+Increasing enviromental temperature seems to have positive effect on said pain where hot bath seems to be the most effective.

+Painkillers seems to have negative effect on the issue which needs verification.

+---

-- Assumption of higher quantity of magnesium.
+Assumption of higher quantity of magnesium.